 We work with disruptive teams from all over the world.
-Together we research, design, prototype and test new and novel solutions.
-In Hong Kong we benefit form being close to the production hub in Shenzhen.
-Here our Industrial Design and mechanical engineering teams can better integrate with our clients supply chains.
-This greatly increase speed and feasibility as we can work directly with suppliers.
+From Sweden to China.
+Together we research, design, prototype and test new, novel solutions.
+In Hong Kong we benefit form being close to suppliers in Shenzhen.
+Here our Industrial Design and Mechanical Engineering teams can faster integrate with our clients supply chain.
+The access greatly increase speed and feasibility of deliveries.

-A powerful way of understanding some of the ‘soft’ elements of the design evaluation and of specifying the stylistic and usage elements of a product.
+A powerful method to understand the ‘soft’ values of design is to visualise the stylistic elements of a product.
 It is also good for team building and encouraging creativity and aligning artistic directions.
 The boards can visualise many different scenarios like:

 Later in the project when the design is completed we produce photo realistic 4K renders and animations for websites, hero imagery for packaging and all types of content marketing.